A scan of the SkyNet-5C transponders.

 I will now describe every bit of this list in detail down below.

 The frequency downconverter is the most complex part to understand in this system.
-It basically consists of a frequency mixer and a local oscillator (IF amp will be covered later).
+It basically consists of a frequency mixer and a local oscillator.
 So why does a local oscillator connected to a frequency mixer convert the frequency down?
 Have a look at this image: